nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 3a.
+* 2a.
 The provided index is not valid

-    * 3a1.
+    * 2a1.
 System prompts error for invalid index
+    * 2a2.
+User enters new instruction
+    * Steps 2a1-2a2 are repeated until the instruction is valid

-  Use case ends.
+  Use case resumes from step 3.

 * 4a.
 User cancels the deletion